 Well, with the world’s 2nd highest incidence rate of HIV/AIDS, devastating poverty and widespread gender inequity, girls in Lesotho are fighting an uphill battle – and we want to help them reach their potential.

 Since 2006, Pearls4Girls has raised close to a million dollars for girls in Lesotho.
-Hundreds of girls have participated in the intensive, long-term Pearl Program.
+Hundreds of girls have participated in the Pearl Program and have gone on to lead healthy lives and impact their communities and country for the better.
 They’ve learned that they matter, and that that with their strength, determination, and intellect they can make a difference in their country.

 Every bracelet, necklace, or pair of earrings sold truly helps make a difference.